Skip to main content

 Credit counselling in Canada is a structured service provided by non-profit organizations accredited by provincial regulators and national bodies like Credit Counselling Canada (CCC) and the Canadian Association of Credit Counselling Services.
 These organizations employ Certified Credit Counsellors who assess your financial situation, provide budgeting assistance, and — where appropriate — negotiate with your creditors on your behalf.

-The core service offered by credit counselling agencies is the Debt Management Program (DMP).
+Debt Management Program (DMP).
 Under a DMP, the counsellor negotiates with your creditors to reduce or eliminate interest charges, waive fees, and establish a single monthly payment that the agency distributes to your creditors.
 DMPs typically run for three to five years and can save you thousands of dollars in interest.

 Credit counselling in Canada is primarily a debt-focused, regulated service.
 Accredited non-profit agencies offer free initial consultations, and their Debt Management Programs can reduce interest rates and consolidate payments.
 This service is best suited for Canadians who are actively struggling with debt and need structured intervention to avoid bankruptcy or consumer proposals.